How to win the Ryder Cup: Star power, perfect pairs and Europe’s ‘guru’

 “I made a big point of not engaging at any stage with the players during play,” says McGinley.
 “My job was more strategic – more of a manager than a coach.”

-McGinley is full of praise with the way Donald has handled the situation thus far.
+McGinley is full of praise for the way Donald has handled the situation thus far.

-“I think of all the players in that era of success that we had in Europe, Luke has the best Ryder Cup record at 70% (matches won).
+“I think of all the players in that era of success that we had in Europe, Luke has the best Ryder Cup record at 70 per cent (matches won).
 So this guy knows what the Ryder Cup’s about.
 He’s performed brilliantly in teams, and he should have a very good instinct for what to do.”

 American player and commentator Rich Beem is equally effusive about US captain Zach Johnson.